jward-magento/EyesLibrary/README.md

 ## Things to Note When Using Applitools

-- The EyesLibraryTest.robot test will fail after the first run because a baseline is being created and will be accepted automatically by Applitools Eyes.
-A second test run will show a successful comparison between screens and the test will pass.
+- The tests will be accepted automatically by Applitools Eyes after the first run because a new baseline is being created.
+A second test run will show a successful comparison between screens.
-- Changing the \${Applitools-AppName} variable value will create a new test entry in Applitools test result screen and a new baseline will be accepted automatically by Applitools Eyes on the first run.
+- Changing the Applitools' Application Name variable value will create a new test entry in Applitools test result screen and a new baseline will be accepted automatically by Applitools Eyes on the first run.
-- The Height resolution should not be greater than 1000 which is currently Applitools maximum setting.
+- The viewport size should not be set to greater values than the maximum size of the device's window.
+(For more information on using viewports, https://applitools.com/docs/topics/general-concepts/using-viewports-in-eyes.html)
-- Browser zoom should be set to 100%.

 ## Getting Help